recurmj/recur-standard/docs/cross-system-authorization-identity.md

 );
 ~~~

-This digest is the **consent identity** for the Authorization within that domain.
+This digest is the **authorization identity** for the Authorization within that domain.

 ---

-## 5. The Cross-System Consent Identity
+## 5. The Cross-System Authorization Identity

 ### 5.1 Definition